projectcalico/calico/docs/source/l3-interconnectFabric.rst

-.. [#end_points]
+.. [#endpoints]
-   In Calico's terminology, an end point is an IP address and interface.
+   In Calico's terminology, an endpoint is an IP address and interface.
    It could refer to a VM, a container, or even a process bound to an IP address running on a bare metal server.